FatihAyarr/Python-Basics-and-Libraries/README.md

 # Python Basics and Libraries
-Documentation for numpy, pandas, and matplotlib
+Documentation for Python basics, numpy, pandas, and matplotlib